top of page

 1. Meetings of the Executive Committee shall

-1. Be held at regular intervals and are for the purpose of running the club.
+1. Be held at regular intervals and are for the purpose of running the association.

-2. Votes by the Executive Committee on club business shall be declared by a simple majority.
+2. Votes by the Executive Committee on association business shall be declared by a simple majority.

 Article VII